korpling/pepperModules-TCFModules/README.md

 This property influences the import of annotations on single tokens.
 If it is set true, annotations on single tokens are stored as annotations directly at the token object, whereas a span is build over all tokens for multiple token annotations.
 If shrinkTokenAnnotations is set false, also annotations of single tokens are created at a span built over the token.

 # TCFExporter
+The TCFExporter exports data from a Salt model to the TCF format decribed by the schema http://weblicht.sfs.uni-tuebingen.de/weblichtwiki/index.php/The_TCF_Format.

 ## Mapping from Salt
 Each STextualDS in an SDocument is mapped to a single TCF file.
 In case of multiple STextualDSs the files names will be $DocumentName.[0–9]+.tcf.